-Pinecrest Water Referendum: Follow the Money and vote a SMART YES!
+Pinecrest Water Referendum: follow the money and vote a SMART YES!

 This means Pinecrest would spend our tax dollars 9 times more efficiently than Miami Dade!

-In fact, were Pinecrest to have completed the waterline project in 2007, the cost to 70% of Pinecrest registered voters would have been an average of $23/year in property taxes.
+In fact, were Pinecrest to have completed the waterline project in 2007, the cost to 70 percent of Pinecrest registered voters would have been an average of $23/year in property taxes.

 The longer we delay this project, the greater the cost will be.
-My understanding is that the waterline project would have cost 20% less two years ago than today.
+My understanding is that the waterline project would have cost 20 percent less two years ago than today.

 Were Miami-Dade County to complete this project, we would certainly be taxed at a higher rate and we would have no ability to influence how much our taxes would be raised.
 The precedent is set and in plain sight; we are ALL paying the price of the 2005 BBC GOB bond and we will continue to pay $314/year for 19 more years!
 We can “outsource” the problem, Miami-Dade might solve it, but it will cost us more.